angarsky/diveintopython/learn/classes/dunder_magic_methods.md

 ### Creating Instances of Classes in Python

-To create an instance of a class in Python, you call the class as if it were a function, passing any arguments that the `__init__` method requires.
+To create an instance of a class, you call the class as if it were a function, passing any arguments that the `__init__` method requires.
 For example, the following code creates two instances of the `Person` class:

 ```python
 ### Example 1